JakNJills/FCC-Mock-Tribute-Page/README.md

 ## My process

   -Built the cover page

     -Created an <a> link and added an background image.
     -Added a header and positioned it fixed.
     -Added the fade in function to the header.

   -Main page
     -Built a  simple header
     -Added a navigation bar with links to each section -added buttons to nav bar
     -Styled section headers and mini intros
     -Get best quality images and make them responsive to resizing

+  -Created separate stylesheets
+    -Desktop
+    -Tablet
+    -Mobile

 ### Built with